RobertCSternberg/ARPNetworkMonitor/README.md

 $ curl --silent http://localhost:8080 | jq ".results[] | select(.mac==\"dc:a6:32:01:93:47\").ip"
 "192.168.7.62"
 ```

+To troubleshoot the log output might be handy:
+`docker logs networkscanner`

 ## Testing
 To test whether the ARP Monitor is running correctly, you can send a request to the local server.
 The following command retrieves the ARP scan results: